Research

 Bayesian and causal machine learning for healthcare data.

 I am a PhD candidate in Biomedical AI at the University of Edinburgh, working with Dr Sohan Seth at the Data Science Unit.
-My research sits at the intersection of Bayesian modelling, unsupervised and causal machine learning, and healthcare.
-I am particularly interested in longitudinal data, the health trajectories that unfold over years, where the goal is not just prediction but understanding.
-I want to identify meaningful subgroups of patients, the factors that drive their trajectories, and how interventions move them along.
+My research sits at the intersection of Bayesian modelling, semi-supervised and causal machine learning, and healthcare, with a more recent line of work on efficient inference for large language models.
+I am drawn to interpretable methods that recover meaningful subgroups from high-dimensional or longitudinal data, identify the factors that drive those subgroups, and understand how interventions move them along.

 Interpretable clustering of multi-faceted time series